Best Heated Dog Beds – 5 Warm & Safe Cushioned Options for Your Pup

 Avoid softer fabrics like cotton.
 With a heated bed, you need to keep an eye out on destructive behavior.
 These beds have electrical wires and heating elements built right in.
 They're fully capable of harming your dog, so keep a close eye on it.

-Another thing to consider is how easy an item is to clean.
-Does the heating element come out?
-Is it machine washable?
-Will the fabric deteriorate in a couple of washes?
-A well-built bed should be easy to clean.
 It's going to covered in stray hairs, so make sure that you have the option to give it a good refresh every once in a while.

 Some heated dog beds have precise controls that let you manipulate settings the way you want.
 Others don't have any controls at all and simply start heating up once it's plugged in.